Mara Maru: Production

-Development

-Warner Bros announced in January 1950 that they had bought the film's story from Philip Yordan, Sidney Harmon and Hollister Noble.
-Ivan Goff and Ben Roberts were originally reported as working on the script, which was described as about five war veterans who buy a Japanese war boat and set about salvaging a sunken war vessel.
+In January 1950, Warner Bros.
+Pictures announced that it had purchased the film's story from Philip Yordan, Sidney Harmon and Hollister Noble.
+Ivan Goff and Ben Roberts were originally reported as working on the script, which focused on five war veterans who buy a Japanese war boat and salvage a sunken war vessel.
 Everett Freeman was assigned to produce.
-In July 1950 Warners announced it for the coming year.
+In July 1950, Warner Bros. announced the film for the coming year.

-In May of the following year David Weisbart was announced as producer.
-In September, Warners said that Errol Flynn would star and Gordon Douglas would direct Richard Nash had written the script.
+In May 1951, David Weisbart was announced as producer.
+In September, Warner Bros. announced that Errol Flynn would star and that Gordon Douglas would direct, Richard Nash had written the script.

-Ruth Roman and Raymond Burr were brought on board to support Flynn.
-(Burr's weight had gone down from 300 to 185 pounds.)

-Flynn made the film after an extensive period of travelling.

-Shooting

-The film was shot at Warner Bros and on location at Newport Harbor, Balboa Island, Los Angeles harbor, Catalina Island and the San Fernando Mission (doubling for a Manila Cathedral).
+Mara Maru was filmed at Warner Bros. and at California locations including Newport Harbor, Balboa Island, Los Angeles harbor, Catalina Island and the San Fernando Mission (doubling for a Manila cathedral).

-Director Gordon Douglas later recalled Flynn "was great up until three o'clock in the afternoon.
+Douglas later recalled that Flynn "was great up until three o'clock in the afternoon.
 Shooting a scene about 2:30 he'd be fine.
 I'd go to his dressing room and we'd talk and he'd have what I thought was a glass of water.
 It was straight up gin or vodka.
 Then he'd go on set and be stoned.
 He'd start hamming it up.
 I'd yell 'Cut' and tell him 'You're really eating scenery, man.'
 He'd say 'No, I was fine.'
 I'd have the shot printed early and the next morning he'd be horrified when he saw the rushes.
 'Get rid of that film!' he'd say.
 Errol was a nice person but unfortunately a terrible drinker.
 Believe me he would have died at twenty two if he'd done all the things he was credited for doing."